xtsimpouris/imap-to-local-html/README.md

 - [Bootstrap v4.4.1](https://getbootstrap.com/)
 - Works with any IMAP/IMAPS account
 - Supports multiple IMAP folders
+- Tries its best to handle many encodings. `chardet` is also comes into play to try and identify missing cases
 - Supports text, HTML and multipart email
 - Saves attachments
 - Backups to HTML files for easy browsing